 Where a will creates more than one annuity1, and there are insufficient assets to pay all of them in full, the question of priority between them is a matter of construction.
 A direction to pay a particular annuity out of residue may postpone it to other annuities given by the will not subject to such a direction2.
 However, where a testator grants an annuity to A and 'subject thereto' devises estates, and by subsequent codicils charges the same estates with other annuities, A's annuity will have priority3.
-It has been held that the words 'in the first place'
+It has been held that the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.